 Many people with severe asthma live with poor asthma control typified by emergency trips to hospital, intensive care and regular doses of strong oral corticosteroids.
 These oral steroids may stop the asthma symptoms, but they can have devastating side effects on physical and mental health, from kidney and bone damage to insomnia, anxiety and depression.

 Severe asthma is associated with very high healthcare costs due to medication use, unscheduled healthcare utilisation and management of oral steroid-related adverse events.
 These costs have been shown to be four times higher for uncontrolled severe asthma patients than the general asthma population.

 Asthma biologics work in a targeted way by disrupting pathways causing airways inflammation, helping to manage symptoms, reduce relapses and may also reduce reliance on other medicines such as oral steroids.
-Currently there are four NICE approved biologics for severe asthma: omalizumab, mepolizumab, reslizumab and benralizumab.
+Currently there are five NICE approved biologics for severe asthma: omalizumab, mepolizumab, reslizumab benralizumab and dupilumab.
 They are given as an injection or infusion (depending on which biologic is being taken), either regularly in hospital or self-injected by patients at home.

 The decision to start a biologic treatment for severe asthma is made by specialist severe asthma multi-disciplinary teams based in severe asthma centres.
 People receiving biologics are closely monitored to ensure that they are receiving the right treatment to help manage their symptoms.